 ‘What the hell am I doing?’
 I asked myself, looking out of the airplane window as we began to depart for Rome, by myself.

 So you’re thinking of travelling solo.
 I had the same thought just before my 21st birthday.
-With five solo trips under my belt I can say I made the right decision.
+I’ve been to *takes deep breath* I’ve been to Rome, Barcelona, French Riviera, Milan, Copenhagen, Amsterdam, Prague, Stockholm, Cologne, Bruges, Vienna, Budapest and Reykjavik by myself.
+I can say it was a good idea.
 But these journeys haven’t all been plain sailing by any means.

 You’ve probably landed on this page because you had the same doubts as I had.
 Will I enjoy travelling alone?
 What problems might I come across?
 And most importantly, is it safe?
 While I won’t be able to give you a guaranteed answer to these questions, I can tell you about my experience of travelling alone, the advantages, disadvantages and tips for exploring this world by yourself.

 Ask yourself this first.
 While I’m an advocate of going on holiday alone, I would still recommend going with at least another person – reasons which I’ll cover when discussing the disadvantages of solo travel later in this post.

 Why did I decide it was the right thing to do?
 My friends were going on the usual lad’s holidays to destinations such as Ibiza and the like – and that’s just not me.